James Ward-Prowse: West Ham United

 On 14 August 2023, Ward-Prowse signed for Premier League club West Ham United on a four-year contract, for a reported transfer fee of £30 million.
 He made his debut on 20 August, making two assists in a 3–1 home victory over Chelsea.
 He described the game as a "dream debut" as he assisted the opening goal for Nayef Aguerd and West Ham's second goal, for Michail Antonio.
 He scored his first goal for the club and his 50th in the Premier League in the following match, a 3–1 away victory over Brighton & Hove Albion on 26 August.
 On 6 April 2024, Ward-Prowse scored directly from a corner kick in West Ham's 2–1 win at Wolverhampton Wanderers.

-Loan to Nottingham Forest
+Loans to Nottingham Forest and Burnley

 On 30 August 2024, Ward-Prowse signed for Premier League club Nottingham Forest on loan for the 2024–25 season.
 On 3 February 2025, the loan was terminated and Ward-Prowse returned to West Ham United.

+In September 2025, Ward-Prowse was dropped by West Ham's new manager Nuno Espírito Santo.
+In January 2026 he signed on loan for Burnley.

+Return to Southampton

+On 28 August 2026, Ward-Prowse rejoined Southampton on a two-year contract.
+He made his second debut for the club on 29 August in a 5–1 victory against Millwall after he was a half-time substitute for Flynn Downes.